 You might qualify to claim the IRS’s “Child and Dependent Care” credit if you had to pay someone to take care of your dependent child aged 12 or younger while you were working.
 If you and your spouse are filing jointly, both of you must have been working or looking for a job.

-The “Child and Dependent Care” credit can be good for up to 35 percent of your qualifying expenses, but this amount varies according to your adjusted gross income.
+The “Child and Dependent Care” credit can be good for up to 35 percent of your qualifying expenses using a yearly tax calculator, but this amount varies according to your adjusted gross income.

 Write Off Any Gambling Losses